KattojuRavi/starter-hugo-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Automatic posture correction utilizing electrical muscle stimulation.
+       * Collaborated with interdisciplinary teams to design, develop, and prototype novel interaction technologies.
+       * Designed and developed multimodal input/output interface prototypes for VR/AR/XR interactive systems.
-        * Design, development, and testing 3D printed flexible wearables with embedded sensors.
+       * Designed, developed, and evaluated performance of flexible 3D printed wearables with embedded sensors.
-        * Design, development, and testing wearable intervention prototype technology.
-        * Soldier-Robot teaming for surveillance and reconnaissance.
-        * Fluid flow modeling for turbine vane design.
+       * Designed, developed, and tested wearable intervention prototype technology for automatic posture correction utilizing electrical muscle stimulation.
+Designed sensor hardware and machine learning algorithms for poor posture detection.
+       * Demonstrated capabilities to design, develop, and integrate hardware/software solutions from concept design to prototype, validation, and testing.
+       * Designed and conducted user studies to measure and evaluate system/user performance with wearable intervention technology.
+Prepared and presented first-authored publications as part of research activities.

   - title: Hardware Engineer
     company: Philips Healthcare